dirkjanm/BloodHound.py/README.md

 Multiple collectionmethods should be separated by a comma, for example: `-c Group,LocalAdmin`

 You can override some of the automatic detection options, such as the hostname of the primary Domain Controller if you want to use a different Domain Controller with `-dc`, or specify your own Global Catalog with `-gc`.

+## Limitations
+BloodHound.py currently has the following limitations:
+- Supports most, but not all BloodHound (SharpHound) features.
+Currently GPO local groups are not supported, all other collection methods are implemented.

 ## Docker usage
 1. Build container